-- (a) No member shall use bait to hunt unless such bait is confined to an area measuring no more than two (2) feet in width and two (2) feet in length. - (b) No member shall place, use or hunt over bait containing or contained within metal, plastic, glass, wood or nondegradable materials. - (c) No member shall place or hunt over bait or liquid scent within fifty (50) yards of any trail, road or campsite used by the public. - (d) No member shall use honey for bait. - (e) No member shall use any animal flesh for bait unless the member places a metal identification tag indicating the member's tribal affiliation and tribal identification number on the tree nearest the bait, at eye level, and directly facing the bait.

-(f) This section shall not prohibit hunting over bait materials deposited by natural vegetation or found solely as a result of normal agricultural practices.
+- (a) No member shall use bait to hunt unless such bait is confined to an area measuring no more than two (2) feet in width and two (2) feet in length. - (b) No member shall place, use or hunt over bait containing or contained within metal, plastic, glass, wood or nondegradable materials. - (c) No member shall place or hunt over bait or liquid scent within fifty (50) yards of any trail, road or campsite used by the public. - (d) No member shall use honey for bait. - (e) No member shall use any animal flesh for bait unless the member places a metal identification tag indicating the member's name and address, or tribal affiliation and tribal trapping identification number and the initials "RC" indicating membership in the tribe, on the tree nearest the bait, at eye level, and directly facing the bait. - (f) This section shall not prohibit hunting over bait materials deposited by natural vegetation or found solely as a result of normal agricultural practices.